srinathln7/ethereum-data-service/DESIGN.md

 - **Documentation**: For more details on different JSON RPC calls supported, please refer to the [Ethereum JSON-RPC](https://ethereum.org/en/developers/docs/apis/json-rpc/).

 **Bootstrapper**
-- **Role**: Retrieves historical block data from the Ethereum Node using HTTPS RPC.
+- **Role**: Retrieves the most recent 50 block data from the Ethereum Node using HTTPS RPC.
 - **Flow**: Initiates an HTTPS request to fetch the latest 50 blocks for initial synchronization.
 - **Documentation**: For more details, please refer to the [bootstrapper README](https://github.com/srinathln7/ethereum-data-service/tree/main/internal/services/bootstrapper).